launchdarkly/api-client-go/docs/RelayAutoConfigRep.md

 ### NewRelayAutoConfigRep

-`func NewRelayAutoConfigRep(id string, name string, policy []StatementRep, fullKey string, displayKey string, creationDate int64, lastModified int64, ) *RelayAutoConfigRep`
+`func NewRelayAutoConfigRep(id string, name string, policy []Statement, fullKey string, displayKey string, creationDate int64, lastModified int64, ) *RelayAutoConfigRep`

 NewRelayAutoConfigRep instantiates a new RelayAutoConfigRep object This constructor will assign default values to properties that have it defined,